The Terry Wahls Diet: How to Feed Your Brain w/ What’s In Your Fridge

 1. Dark, Leafy Greens

-Dark, leafy greens such as spinach, kale, bok choy, radish greens or beet greens are rich in a full range of B Vitamins, which are essential to your cell function and brain health.
+Dark, leafy greens such as spinach, kale, bok choy, radish greens or beet greens are rich in all categories of Vitamin B, which are essential to your cell function and brain health.
 They also include Vitamins A, C and K. These are vitamins we often attribute to other foods, such as oranges which provide Vitamin C.

 But if you are eating a varied diet of fruits and vegetables and aiming for variety, you should be able to get these nutrients without taking a supplement.
 While Dr. Wahls recommends eating 3 cups of greens per day, this is the raw measurement.
 So, 1 cup of cooked spinach, kale or bok choy will help you meet this requirement easily.
 Just watch out for unhealthy oils, like canola oil or sunflower oil.
 These are prevalent in off-the-shelf kale chips because they are cheap and easy to use.
 (Plus you can grow kale yourself in your own backyard and make it part of your landscape design!)